croatech/smart_seeds/README.md

 # SmartSeeds
-Gem for auto-smart generating the seeds in your ruby app.
-Compatible only with ActiveRecord.
+Gem for smart auto generating of the seeds for your ruby app.

-It determines types of fields(attributes) in an AR model and generates random values for each of these attributes.
+It determines types of fields(attributes) of an ActiveRecord model and creates records with random values for each of these attributes.

+The gem has simple integration with Faker and supports foreign_keys, enums, etc.

 ## Usage